Skip to main content Skip to search Skip to main navigation

 PREPARATION

-WINTER GRILLING
+WINTER BARBECUING

 Porterhouse or T-bone steaks usually weigh between 1000 and 1500 grams.
 Such XXL steaks are impressive, but difficult to prepare.
 A thermometer is essential.